secretstartups/handbook/sites/handbook/source/handbook/acquisitions/acquisition-process/index.html.md

             1. Walkthrough of the architecture and the mechanisms of the product
             1. Review the code repositories and practices
             1. Start discussing the technical aspects of a potential path for the integration
-        1. Internal notes of the call should be recoreded in the Technical Evaluation Google Doc
+        1. Internal notes of the call should be recorded in the Technical Evaluation Google Doc
     1. Founder technical interviews - founders will go through two rounds of interviews to assess technical and cultural alignment.
 1. Resume review - Review of all employee resumes
 1. Compensation review to identify any gaps and possible flags led by the HR Business Partner